mcbuildMnemon/search-engine/README.md

 - Retro design with the classic Google logo and interface.
 - Limited search functionality that mimics the capabilities of the original search engine.
-- Access to archived web pages from 1998.

 ## Installation